 Boysen Reservoir is a man-made lake created by the Boysen Dam, which was completed in 1951.
 The park is named after John Boysen, a pioneer rancher in the region, and it has since become a focal point for various recreational activities.
 The area is rich in history, with remnants of early Native American habitation as well as evidence of the homesteading era that followed.

-Last Updated about 2 months ago
+Last Updated 3 months ago

 Park and Trail conditions and information may change due to weather, seasons, and other factors.
 Always check Offical Sources for the most up-to-date information before visiting.